Saturday, February 28, 2009

 We feel extremely blessed and pray things continue to go well here.
 We are in the process of buying one of these:

 And what a process it is!
-In the states when you plan on paying cash you can drive home the same day.
+In the states when you pay cash you can drive home the same day.
 Here it takes an average of 5 visits to complete the endless paperwork and paying cash is the only option.
 They even need a bunch of my info and women can't even drive here.
 I don't get it.

-Once we get wheels we plan to explore more.
-As much as we can in between the 6 prayers varying from 20-40 minutes in length that shut everything down.
+Once we get wheels we plan to explore more-- at least, as much as we can between the 6 prayers 20 to 40 minutes in length that shut everything down.
 Things also remain closed after the noon prayer until around 4:00 pm.
-You must have a specific plan of attack to get things done and be relaxed enough to hang out and wait because the plan never goes as desired.
-Add in a baby that wants to nurse every 4hr. and a busy 3 year old and you wonder how anything will get done.
+You must have a specific plan of attack to get things done and be relaxed enough to hang out and wait, because the plan never goes as desired.
+Add in a baby that wants to nurse every 4 hours and a busy 3 year old and you wonder how anything will get done.

-Chris also decided to do a century ride in Daharan last Fri. morning.
+Chris also decided to do a century ride in Dhahran last Friday morning.
 It went really well considering he has had very little time in the saddle since arriving.
-There are some other "Roadies" in our ward and they invited us to stay the weekend with them.
+There are some other "roadies" in our ward and they invited us to stay the weekend with them.
 We had great hospitality, great food, and a great long weekend.

 Monday, February 16, 2009